skypilot-org/skypilot/docs/source/reference/tpu.rst

-   sky tpunode --use-spot                     # Preemptible TPUs sky tpunode --tpus tpu-v2-8                # Change TPU type to tpu-v2-8 sky tpunode --instance-type n1-highmem-16  # Change the host VM type to n1-highmem-16 sky tpunode --tpu-vm                       # Switch to TPU VM from TPU Node
+   sky tpunode --use-spot                     # Preemptible TPUs sky tpunode --tpus tpu-v2-8                # Change TPU type to tpu-v2-8 sky tpunode --instance-type n1-highmem-16  # Change the host VM type to n1-highmem-16 sky tpunode --tpu-vm                       # Use TPU VM (instead of TPU Node)

 After the command has finished, you will be dropped into the host VM and can start develop code right away!